 COMMENT: The City of Ocean City objects to Ocean Wind 1 proceeding with the scoping hearing without the City's consent.
 The City noted that it is the local unit which owns the parkland across which Ocean Wind 1 proposes to acquire easements and that Ocean City's consent to the Green Acres application and the proposed diversion is required.
 The City further noted that it reserves the right to challenge any and all approvals granted to Ocean Wind 1 by NJDEP Green Acres program as ulta vires, and/or void, and/or voidable for lack of approval by Ocean City's Mayor and/or governing body.
-(Dorothy F. McCrosson, Esq., on behalf of the Mayor and Council of the City of Ocean City)
+(Dorothy F. McCrosson, Esq., on behalf of the Mayor and Council of the City of Ocean City) Ocean City objects to Ocean Wind 1 filing an application for a diversion as an usurpation of the City's rights under N.J.A.C.
+7:36-26.8.
+Ocean City also claims that environmental impact statements issued by BOEM and other federal and state agencies are not finalized and made public.
+(Doug Bergen, on behalf of the City of Ocean City)

 RESPONSE: Ocean Wind 1 filed a petition with the BPU on February 3, 2022 to acquire the necessary easements across the Green Acres parcels owned by Ocean City and preempt any consents required in connection with any applications to the NJDEP or other State agencies.
-Thus, Ocean Wind 1 has standing to proceed with the Green Acres diversion process, including (among other things) holding a scoping hearing and filing a Green Acres application.
+On September 28, 2022, the BPU issued an order granting Ocean Wind 1's petition and finding that the proposed cable and route are reasonably necessary for the construction or operation of the Project.
+Thus, Ocean Wind 1 has standing to proceed with the Green Acres diversion process, including (among other things) holding public hearings and filing a Green Acres application.

 That being said, Ocean Wind 1 is eager to work with the City of Ocean City on this diversion.
 Communications between Ocean City and Ocean Wind 1 began as early as June 2019, with more specific communications about the Project, including Ocean Wind 1's proposed acquisition of permanent rights of way and easements across the City-owned parcels, occurring in 2021.
 Specifically, as early as July 2021, representatives of Ocean Wind 1 began meeting with the City to discuss the diversion process and specific needs of the project, and formally requested the City agree to host a scoping hearing for the diversion in August 2021.
 The requests and dialogue continued through December 2021, at which time the City notified Ocean Wind 1 it would not agree to host the scoping hearing.
-While Ocean Wind 1 had to pursue the diversion on its own in order to initiative the environmental review process, the project remains ready and willing to have the City of Ocean City participate in the Green Acres diversion process at any point.